 In Vitro Antibacterial Testing

 A key step in drug discovery is screening assays to assess antibacterial activity of compounds.
-We offer a set of assays in key bacterial families.
+We offer antibacterial testing services for key bacterial families.
 We can help you select appropriate assays for your compound and mechanism of action.
 We can also develop custom assays tailored to your specific program.
 If you don’t see what you need or have any other questions, please contact us.

 Minimum bactericidal concentration (MBC).
-MBC assay is used, subsequent to MIC evaluation, to determine the lowest concentration of antibiotic required to kill an organism.
-To determine the MBC, cultures are incubated with serial dilutions of the compound(s) of interest, inoculated onto agar plates and enumerated.
-A colony count that represents 0.1% (99.9% reduction) of the original inoculum is considered as MBC.
+MBC assay is used, subsequent to MIC evaluation, to determine the lowest concentration of a test candidate require to kill an organism.
+The MIC assay dilutions that do not exhibit macroscopic growth are used to make diluted subculture series and aliquoted onto solid medium.
+A colony count that represents 0.1% (99.9% reduction) of the original inoculum is considered the MBC.

-Minimum doubling time/growth curve (MDT) – MDT is the time required for the bacterial population to double.
-The MDT assay shows the effect of antibiotics on bacterial growth.
-To determine MDT, bacterial isolates are grown with and without compound in broth culture.
+Minimum doubling time/growth curve (MDT).
+MDT testing is used to determine the time required for the bacterial population to double.
+This assay shows the effect of antibiotics on bacterial growth by comparing growth in broth culture with and without the antimicrobial compound.
 Optical density values are recorded at multiple timepoints.
-MDT is calculated by comparing the optical densities at different timepoints in exponential phase of growth.
+MDT value is calculated by comparing the optical densities at different timepoints in exponential phase of growth.